Top 4 PBM Industry Trends in 2023 (And What to Expect Next) [Updated]

 Jeff Weber

-Chief People Officer
+Chief Operating Officer

 Jeff has extensive experience building and growing positive organizational culture that supports high performance, transparency, learning and growth.
 Jeff has implemented comprehensive talent strategy including talent acquisition, engagement, rewards, and recognition programs.
 Prior to Xevant, Jeff was the EVP People and Places at Instructure, a rapidly growing provider of the Canvas and Bridge learning management platforms focused on transforming online learning and employee development.Jeff also led the growth of the people function for Ancestry.com.
 Jeff holds an MBA with an emphasis in Organizational Behavior from Brigham Young University.